IsraelSGarcia/youtube-fullscreen-scrollbar-fix/README.md

 This project is licensed under the **GNU General Public License v3.0**.
 See the [LICENSE](LICENSE) file for more information.

-## Changelog

-### Version 1.0
-- Initial release of the script that fixes the horizontal scrollbar issue in YouTube fullscreen mode.

 ---

 Feel free to open an issue or pull request if you encounter any bugs or want to contribute to the project!